apoorvib/task-progress-tracker/README.md

 - CSS Grid for responsive layout and calendar visualization
 - CSS custom properties for easy theming
 - Progressive Web App capabilities for offline use
+- Event delegation pattern for efficient event handling

+## Customization

+The application uses CSS custom properties (variables) for easy customization:

+- Color scheme can be modified in the `:root` section of `styles.css`
+- Task levels use the variables `--level-0` through `--level-4` for the progress colors
+- Layout and spacing use standardized variables for consistency

 ## Contributing